twa16/userspace/README.md

 You can see the documentation here: https://userspace.restlet.io This swagger.yaml file has the most update to date version of the API.
 The online viewer will be updated periodically.

+### Space Creation Process

+1. User requests a Space.
+This gives us: Name and Image
+2. The Daemon chooses a Host.
+This gives us: An external address
+3. A port is chosen